 It’s a religious movement where they admit their innate weakness through prostrating themselves to their religious authorities, gain favor with their god and their peers through their ritualistic observance of the holy right of vaccination, and zealously proselytize, shame, and attack those who might not feel the need to worship alongside of them.
 They are afraid that society will go to Hell unless everyone vaccinates, in which case heaven on earth will be established; their fear of Hell compels them to proselytize in the name of the greater good.

-It’s a really easy way for weak individuals to gain a sense of moral superiority, meaning, and purpose, without actually having to do the self-reflection and inner work necessary to actually be superior, find meaning, and live a purpose filled life.
+It’s a really easy way for weak individuals to gain a sense of moral superiority, meaning, and purpose, without having to do the self-reflection and inner work necessary to actually be superior, find meaning, and live a purpose filled life.
 It is extremely nihilistic, as their purpose comes from serving their religion, in this case vaccination science and big pharma, and their meaning comes from the approval they receive from their priests and peers; this is similar to how Nietzsche viewed Catholicism’s ritual observance.